 Why and How to Use Cold Therapy

 If you want to reduce the pain and swelling which normally occurs after a recent injury or when you are recovering from surgery, this is where cold therapy comes in.
-There are many different ways you can apply ice to your affected elbow, such as a simple bag of ice, reusable cold pack, elbow cold therapy wraps with compression, etc. Here are a few general guidelines when it comes to using cold therapy to treat your aches and pains:
+There are many different ways you can apply ice to your affected elbow, such as a simple bag of ice, reusable cold pack, elbow ice wrap, etc. Here are a few general guidelines when it comes to using cold therapy to treat your aches and pains:

 - When using cold therapy to reduce the pain or swelling of any part of the body, ice should be applied to the affected area, but indirectly.
 By this we mean that it is necessary to place the ice or cold pack on a towel or other material, versus applying ice directly to the skin, which can damage it.